nsaini-us/ex280prep/exoplanets.md

 Install the operator by selecting the following options: "Update Channel = stable" and "Installation Mode = A specific namespace on the cluster" and enter the namespace above and then hit install.

-# 2. Create db cluster
+# 2. Create DB cluster
 Once operator is successfully installed, click on Operators -> Installed Operators and click on the installed operator.
 Next select create instance of the db cluster.
 Select all defaults except turn off TLS and name as crdb-example, hit create.
 Wait for the db cluster (3 nodes) to start.